Former visiting scholars and student researchers

 Emile May Young is a third-semester MA student with AMIS and is currently working as a research intern on the DIGINAUTS project hosted by Marie Sandberg and Nina Mollerup.
 Within the larger scope of the project, Emile focuses on the types of knowledge produced through the use of social media and mainstream media by migrants and journalists alike.
 Her general research interests are in media, images, and storytelling.
 Emile holds a BA in English literature, archaeology, and classics from New York University.

 Emilía Ward is a third-semester MA student with AMIS and is currently working as a research intern anthropologist and an affiliate of Lotte Pelckmans.
-Emilía assists with editing a special issue of the Journal of Anthropology and Development (APAD) centring on African receptions to EU security and migration-development-security nexus in the Sahel as well as its connection to the EU’s increased externalization of border controls and securitization of African migration.
+Emilía assists with editing a special issue of the Journal of Anthropology and Development (APAD) centring on African reception to EU security and migration-development-security nexus in the Sahel as well as its connection to the EU’s increased externalization of border controls and securitization of African migration.
 Emilía holds a BA in Political Science from the University of Iceland.

 Mette Catarina Skaarup is a third-semester MA student with AMIS and is currently working as a research intern on the DIGINAUTS project hosted by Marie Sandberg and Nina Mollerup.
 As part of her internship, Mette will explore productions of the Danish-Swedish borderland through various discursive and digital practices.
 She will also assist with the organization of academic conferences and the establishment of a student research network for migration-interested students in Copenhagen and Malmö.
 Mette holds a BA in Peace and Conflict Studies from Malmö University.